A Function-Centric Perspective on Flat and Sharp Minima: Introduction

-\item We reconcile SAM's local robustness objective with increased global sharpness, aligning with a function-centric view of geometry.
+\item We reconcile SAM's local robustness objective with increased global sharpness, showing that its empirical benefits need not arise from flatter minima and are consistent with a function-centric view of geometry.

 \item Our results support a function-centric view of sharpness: solution geometry is shaped by the complexity of the learned function and the model's inductive biases.
-Crucially there exists no clear goldilocks zone for sharpness across architectures and datasets as sharpness is dependant on function complexity and implicit bias. \end{enumerate}
+Crucially, we find no clear Goldilocks zone for sharpness across architectures and data sets, as the interpretation of sharpness dependents on the function being learned, an architectures implicit bias and the training conditions under which the model is optimised. \end{enumerate}